This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Devour delicious regional dishes

 Rounding up my list of favourite things to do in Austria, I have to give a final mention of the nation’s cuisine.
 For a long time, I thought the country’s dishes were bland or heavy.
-However, having visited much more of Austria’s regions in recent years, I’ve realised how wrong I was – Austrian typical dishes are not delicious but differ vastly between regions.
+However, having visited many more of Austria’s regions in recent years, I’ve realised how wrong I was – Austrian typical dishes are not delicious but differ vastly between regions.

 If you ask Austrians, many will tell you that the best place to visit in Austria for outstanding cuisine is Graz and the surrounding region of Styria – hence its title as ‘Austria’s Culinary Capital’.
-Here you’ll find the aforementioned Buschenschanks in the countryside, with plenty of refined dining in the city.
+Here, you’ll find the aforementioned Buschenschanks in the countryside, with plenty of refined dining in the city.
 Once a year, they even host a ‘Long Table’ where some 750 guests sit down to eat al fresco together.
 Regional specialities include Pumpkin Seed Oil, Backhendl (a fried chicken dish), and fine wines.

 But across the nation, you’ll find some fantastic dishes that, while they might sound a bit too hearty or meat-heavy, are actually delicious.
 From the apple strudels and grand coffee culture to Tiroler Gröstl (beef, egg, bacon and potatoes), Käsespätzle (a pasta-like cheese), dish and the infamous Wiener Schnitzel (thin breaded veal or pork) sampling the traditional dishes is as an essential Austrian experience as touring the country’s most impressive museums or towering mountains.